ARCHER2-HPC/archer2-docs/docs/software-libraries/adios.md

 ```
 Use `adios_config --help` for a summary of options.

-To compile and link applciation, such statements can be embedded in a
+To compile and link application, such statements can be embedded in a
 Makefile via, e.g.,
 ```
 ADIOS_INC := $(shell adios_config -s -c)